SnowyMouse/chimera/README.md

 ## Installation
 Here is the installation procedure for installing Chimera:

 1. Update your installation of Halo to version 1.10.
 2. Back up your game's Strings.dll.
 Renaming it to `strings-old.dll` works.
-    3. Copy strings.dll, chimera.dll, and chimera.ini into your game folder.
+3. Copy strings.dll and chimera.ini into your game folder.

 NOTE: Each file goes into the main game folder, NOT controls.
 If you put the files in controls, it will not work.

 Uninstalling Chimera is simple:

-    1. Delete Chimera's strings.dll, chimera.dll, and (optionally) chimera.ini.
+1. Delete Chimera's strings.dll and (optionally) chimera.ini.
 2. Rename your backed up copy of Halo's Strings.dll back to `strings.dll`.

 ## Mod support
 Chimera does not support any binary mods like HAC2 or Open Sauce.
 The reason